The biggest privacy reform in 35 years

 Privacy Act 2026 hub

 The Privacy and Other Legislation Amendment Act 2024 is the most significant reform to the Privacy Act 1988 since its enactment.
-Tranche 1 reforms commenced in stages from 10 June 2025 (statutory tort, doxxing offence, NDB scheme enhancements, civil penalty tiers) and 10 December 2026 (Children's Online Privacy Code, automated decision-making transparency, small business exemption removed).
+Tranche 1 reforms commenced in stages from 10 June 2025 (statutory tort, doxxing offence, NDB scheme enhancements, civil penalty tiers), and from 10 December 2026 (Children's Online Privacy Code, automated decision-making transparency).

-The small business exemption — which currently shields businesses with annual revenue under $3M from APP compliance — ends 10 December 2026.
-That brings ~2.3M Australian small businesses into APP scope for the first time: privacy policy, notice on collection, secure handling, breach notification, individual access + correction rights.
+Removing the small business exemption — which currently shields businesses with annual revenue under $3M from APP compliance — was recommended in the Privacy Act Review and agreed in principle by the Government, but it was not part of the first reform tranche and has no commencement date yet.
+If enacted in a future tranche it would bring ~2.3M Australian small businesses into APP scope for the first time: privacy policy, notice on collection, secure handling, breach notification, individual access + correction rights.

 On top: a private right of action for serious invasions of privacy (statutory tort, in force from 10 June 2025), the OAIC's first sector-specific privacy sweep, and Tranche 2 (information controllers / processors regime) in scoping.